 I’ve frequently been receiving requests regarding similar Wi-Fi 6 solutions compared against each other — those along the lines of “This one vs. that one, which should I get?”.
 It’s a kind of decision so subjective there’s no straightforward answer.
-So, I’ll try my best to be helpful.
-But, instead of answering them individually and risking repeating myself to death, I’ll put that all in this post.
+(Plus, I have them all — I don’t need to choose!)
+That said, instead of answering them individually and risking repeating myself to death, I’ll put that all in this post.

-I’ll update this post as I review more Wi-Fi 6 solutions, but one thing remains: None will give you everything!
+I’ll update this post as I review more similar Wi-Fi 6 solutions, but one thing remains: None will give you everything!

 Dong’s note: This is a frequently updated post.